Chart Color Schemes

 The level of cultural diversity witnessed in North Turramurra was found to be above average when compared nationally for a number of language and cultural background related metrics

-North Turramurra had a higher cultural diversity compared to most local areas, with 15.1% of its population speaking languages other than English at home and 33.4% born overseas.
-Christianity was the predominant religion in North Turramurra, comprising 59.8% of the population.
-Notably, Judaism was overrepresented in North Turramurra at 1.2%, compared to 0.8% across Greater Sydney.
+North Turramurra, surveyed in 2016, had a higher linguistic diversity than most local areas, with 15.1% of residents speaking languages other than English at home.
+In terms of birthplace, 33.4% were born overseas.
+Christianity was the predominant religion, comprising 59.8%.

 Frequently Asked Questions - Diversity